colleenjg/DPC/process_data/README.md

 Run, e.g., `python write_csvs.py --f_root main_path --dataset UCF101` to collect paths into a csv file.

-The csv file is stored under `process_data`, and the `classInd.txt` file listing each action and its class number is created.
+The csv file is stored under `process_data`, and the `classInd.txt` file listing each class and its class label is created.